-Tessie Howard's AP Environmental Science classes at Ball High School participated in field trips on October 8, 2014; January 28, 2015; and May 19, 2015.
-Students conducted surveys at two locations in Galveston Island State Park, BEG02 and GLO06 (fig. 4)-profiles that the Bureau has been measuring since the 1980's.
+Dr. Daniel Hochman's AP Environmental Science classes at Ball High School participated in field trips on October 7, 2015; February 4, 2016; and May 17, 2016.
+Students conducted surveys at Galveston Island State Park, BEG02 (fig. 4)-a profile that the Bureau has been measuring since the 1980's.
+Ball High School students also started collected data at two new locations JAM02 in Jamaica Beach and DEL01 at the Dellanera RV Park.
+Both of these sites will monitor beach nourishment and Coastal Erosion Planning and Response Act (CEPRA) beach and dune restoration activities.
 Bureau scientist Tiffany Caudle accompanied the class on all field trips and provided further training and background information to students.